logicalclocks/feature-store-api/docs/integrations/emr/emr_configuration.md

 ### Generate an API key

-In Hopsworks, click on your *username* in the top-right corner and select *Settings* to open the user settings.
-Select *API keys*.
+In Hopsworks, click on your *username* in the top-right corner and select *Account Settings* to open the user settings.
+Select *API*.
 Give the key a name and select the project scope before creating the key.
 Copy the key into your clipboard for the next step.

 !!! success "Scopes"
     The API key should contain at least the following scopes: